-8.1.2 Provide more Fine-grained Control Options.
+9.1.2 Provide more Fine-grained Control Options

 Our participants stressed the need for more fine-grained options to control algorithmic decision-making.
 While the analysis of Facebook revealed that many participants already have assumptions on how to make use of different settings to determine (part of) the content of their news feed, Google Maps users wanted to have more options to control route suggestions.
 For example, they would have liked to be able to indicate their vehicle type.
-Netflix users also called for more setting possibilities, such as to state their preferences about genres or mood of film.
-Supporting these user needs likely requires the integration of control elements into the UI, or reconsidering design and scope of existing such elements.
+Netflix users also called for more setting possibilities, such as to state their preferences for genres or mood of film.